Kentucky Labor Laws: Everything You Need to Know

 Kentucky labor laws provide that the minimum wage in the State of Kentucky is $7.25 an hour.
 5 min read

-Kentucky labor laws provide that the minimum wage in the State of Kentucky is $7.25 an hour.
-If employees receive tips as part of their compensation, employers can pay the employee a lower minimum wage of $2.13 so long as the employee makes up for the difference in tips.
+Kentucky labor laws provide that employees within the state must be paid at least $7.25/hour, which is equivalent to the federal minimum wage.
 A typical position in which an employee receives tips is a waiter/waitress position in a restaurant.
 However, subminimum wages cannot be paid to employees with disabilities, trainees, apprentices, learners, student learners, or student workers.

 Overtime Pay Requirements

-With regard to overtime payment, employers must pay non-exempt employees 1.5 times more than the hourly rate for those working more than 40 hours/week.
-However, not all employees are eligible for overtime pay, particularly exempt employees, i.e. those receiving a yearly salary.
+Under the Federal Labor Standards Act (“FLSA”), qualified employers must pay their employees 1.5 times their normal hourly wage for any overtime hours worked above the 40 hour/week schedule.
+However, some employees are ineligible to receive such pay, including those employees who are exempt and earning a yearly salary.
 Generally, independent contractors are not considered exempt or non-exempt employees as such individuals are not employees of the company.
 Instead, the independent contractor fills out a 1099 form (as opposed to a W-2) indicating that he or she is not an employee of the company but rather self-employed and working on a temporary basis for the company.
 Therefore, overtime rules will not apply for such independent contractors.
 Employees who are exempt are generally not provided with overtime pay as these employees receive an annual salary as opposed to an hourly rate.

 Meal Periods and Breaks